kaelynn-rose/Earthquake_Detection/README.md

 7. Created a Lambda function using the Dockerized container image on the AWS Lambda console
 8. Connected the s3 bucket to the Lambda function so that whenver an object is uploaded to the s3 bucket, it triggers the Lambda function to run the model

 Here's an overview of this method from the AWS website:
 ![plot](./Figures/Lambda_process1.png)

-A detailed map of this method:
+A detailed map showing how the method utilizes s3, ECR, Lambda, and CloudWatch:
 ![plot](./Figures/Lambda_process2.png)